nsauzede/myos/README.md

 # MyOS
 A very simple, self-teaching, educational operating system.
+Developped and released under GPLv2+ license (see LICENSE file)

-Copyright (C) Nicolas Sauzede 2009.
+Copyright (C) Nicolas Sauzede 2009-2022.

 # How to test it
 Required tools: qemu-system-i386, nasm, gcc and make (and optionally gdb for debug)